MichaelDBA/pg_get_tabledef/README.md

 This function is also used in another github repo for cloning schemas: https://github.com/denishpatel/pg-clone-schema
 <br/>

+**Sequences, Serial, and Identity**<br/>
+Serial is treated the same way as sequences are with explicit sequence definitions.
+Although you can create a serial column with the **serial** keyword, when you export it through pg_dump, it loses its **serial** definition and looks like a plain sequence.
+This is necessary since it cannot be assumed that we can match a serial column to a specific sequence definition name.
+This is consistent with how **pg_dump** handles it.
+<br/><br/>

 ## Limitations
 * No support for PG Versions 9.5 and older.